Lonli-Lokli/ts-result/README.md

 // Result<Error | TypeError, string>.Success with value "2"
 const newVal1 = v1.chain(a => success<TypeError, string>(a.toString()));

 // Result<Error | TypeError, string>.Failure with value new TypeError()
 const newVal2 = v1.chain(a => failure<TypeError, string>(new TypeError()));

 // Result<Error | TypeError, string>.Failure with value new Error()
 const newVal3 = v2.chain(a => success<TypeError, string>(a.toString()));

 // Result<Error | TypeError, string>.Failure with value new Error()
 const newVal4 = v2.chain(a => failure<TypeError, string>(new TypeError()));

 // Result<TypeError, string>.Initial with no value
 const newVal5 = v3.chain(a => failure<TypeError, string>(new TypeError()));
 ```

+The chain method is particularly useful when you need to sequence operations that might fail or be in different states.
+It handles all possible state combinations according to the priority rules above.

 ##### `Result#asyncChain`